koji-project/koji/docs/source/kojid_conf.rst

    keytab=/etc/kojid/kojid.keytab
       Location of the keytab.

-   krb_canon_host=False
-      Kerberos authentication needs correct hostname.
-If this option is specified, dnf resolver is used to get correct hostname.
-Note, that in such case you need additional package ``python-dns`` installed.

    krb_principal=None
       Explicit principal used for login.
 If it is not specified, it is created via ``host_principal_format``.

+   krb_canon_host=False
+      Kerberos authentication requires correct hostnames.
+If this option is specified, dns is used to get the correct hostname for the server (i.e. resolve any CNAMEs).
+Note, this option will not function unless ``python-dns`` is installed.

    krb_rdns=True
       Kerberos authentication needs correct hostname.
 If this option is specified, ``socket.getfqdn(host)`` is used to determine reverse DNS records.
 Otherwise, ``host`` is used directly.
-Playing with this option can help you in some firewalled setups.
+Playing with this option can help you in some firewalled setups. ``krb_canon_host`` takes precedence over this option.

    krbservice=host
       The service name of the principal being used by the hub.